Nonlinear stochastic receding horizon control: stability, robustness and Monte Carlo methods for control approximation: Nonlinear Stochastic Receding Horizon Optimal Control

 \begin{assumption} We assume that the modelling assumptions outlined to this point are augmented (where and how necessary) to ensure $v(s,x):[0,T]\times\Rn\rightarrow[0,\infty)$ is once continuously differentiable in $s\in[0,T]$ and twice continuously differentiable in $x$ for all $x\in\Rn\setminus\{0\}$ and that $v(s,x)$ is a solution to the corresponding associated HJB equation. \end{assumption}

 Sufficient conditions for this assumption to hold (in addition to the modelling hypotheses introduced thus far) are given in, e.g., \cite{fleming2006controlled}.
 Typically, these sufficient conditions take the form of further boundedness or regularity assumptions on the system and cost functions and/or their (partial) derivatives and are not overly restrictive\footnote{It is noteworthy that while a classical solution to the HJB equation arising in deterministic optimal control is not typical, it is well-known \cite{krylov1972control,fleming2006controlled,krylov2008controlled,touzi2012optimal} that the stochastic optimal control problem is quite generally `more regular'.
 Indeed, under an assumption of uniform parabolicity, i.e. uniform positive-definiteness of $g(x)g(x)^\top$, it generally follows that a classical (unique) solution to the HJB equation will exist in the stochastic setting (under mild regularity assumptions on the model/cost); see Chapter IV.4 in \cite{fleming2006controlled} or Krylov \cite{krylov2008controlled}.
-Under the modelling hypotheses introduced in this work, uniform parabolicity follows if $g(x)$ is full-rank (there is no real loss of generality here) and if $g(x)$ is bounded below (which is compatible with the hypotheses thus far).
 Separately, with an added Lipschitz assumption on the cost (compatible with the hypotheses herein), a classical solution to the HJB equation not only exists but is indeed Lipschitz \cite{yong1999stochastic,buckdahn2012regularity}.
 This Lipschitz setting is commonly assumed when studying the characteristics of stochastic optimal control; e.g. see \cite{yong1999stochastic}.
 Note, we do not generally require (or ask) for this Lipschitz property here.
 In any case, assumptions of this type concerning the existence of a classical solution are common in the analysis of both deterministic \cite{mayne1990receding,jadbabaie2001unconstrained} and stochastic optimal control \cite{yong1999stochastic}.}.
 We could also move from considering classical solutions of the HJB equation to generalised or viscosity solutions \cite{fleming2006controlled}.

 Given the admissible optimal control process $\overline{u}_s(x)$ over the finite horizon $s\in[0,T]$ then the optimal value function over the finite horizon from any $t\geq0$ to $T+t$ is

 and, given Assumption \ref{assump1}, the value-to-go satisfies the following HJB equation